wp-plugins/simple-testimonial-rutator/readme.txt

 "Simple Testimonial Rotator Widget" is a responsive widget.

-For display to all testiomonial on any page add [str_testimonials] shortcode on that page.
+For display to all testimonial on any page add [str_testimonials] shortcode on that page.

 == Installation ==